-We have seen many people wrestling with different aspects of their identity over the past two generations, especially in the Native community – which is the only ethnic group on the planet required to show our cultural identity through government documented evidence.
+We have seen many people wrestling with different aspects of their identity over the past two generations, especially in the Native community – which is the only ethnic group on the planet required to show our bloodline and cultural identity through government documented evidence.

 This is a direct result of the centuries old assault on the Indigenous people of all Four Sacred Directions.
 These attacks began with the old beliefs and traditions of the people of the heaths and hills of the UK and Europe, spread through trade routes like the Silk Road to China and India – where British Empire building had a terrible effect on those countries and people around the world.

 And all of this evil, suffering, and cultural genocide (that has been launched against ALL non-Elite people on this planet over centuries) is being shown to us through the Indigenous communities that remain.

 In the Turtle Island Native community, there rages a fight between “status” people who have fallen off the good Red Road, and are attacking those who are either not “status,” or are just beginning to learn their family and cultural roots as descendants of the Original people of this land.

 The Ancestors have spoken repeatedly through our great prophets – our Medicine Men, Visionaries, and Leaders – and have told us this is the time of gathering.
 The gathering of the descendants of the original people who will build the New Earth.

 We cannot come together to build a New Earth as long as people who enjoy status only by virtue of a government card are attacking those who are unrecognized by the colonizers.

 This is the perpetration and continuation of colonialism by Native people against their own and it drives people away.
 We cannot have people complaining that Native populations are dwindling on one hand while driving away their relatives with arbitrary blood quantum and status demands on the other.